dnsimple/dnsimple-ruby/README.md

 ## Installation

-During the initial beta period, releases of this gem are flagged as [prerelease](http://guides.rubygems.org/patterns/#prerelease-gems).
-You will need to append `--pre` in order to install the beta client.
+You can install the gem manually:

 ```
-$ gem install dnsimple --pre
+$ gem install dnsimple
 ```

-Also note that Bundler ignores pre-releases by default.
-To use a pre-release gem, make sure to explicitly add the release version.
+Or use Bundler and define it as a dependency in your Gemfile:

 ```
-gem 'dnsimple', '~> 3.0', '>= 3.0.0.pre.beta1'
+gem 'dnsimple', '~> 3.0'
 ```

 ## Usage